Cartoon Intro Cavalcade: "Batman the Animated Series"

 Unfortunately, it seems that the DVDs of both Batman the Animated Series and Superman the Animated Series both use each show’s older opening credits sequence, and the superb opening used for The New Batman Superman Adventures has never been released on home video.

 I love the alternation between ominous and heroic themes throughout this sequence, which underscores the differences between Batman and Superman, and between the heroes and the villains.
 It’s also interesting that this opening credits sequence is the one and only time that Batman the Animated Series showed Batman’s origin story.
 It had been hinted at in “The Strange Secret of Bruce Wayne” and commemorated (but not shown) in “I Am the Night,” but the minimalist presentation here (as silhouettes of Bruce Wayne and his fallen parents disintegrate into a flock of bats) is far more striking than any more explicit depiction of the origin on screen could ever be.

-Do you remember where, exactly?
+- Do you remember where, exactly?
 I went through discs 1 and 4 of the set trying to get the intro and couldn't find it anywhere in the menus or the bonus features.
-Maybe it's a DVD "angle" trick (something nobody ever made any use of) or it's on another disc?Actually, "The New Batman Superman Adventures" intro included in the BTAS Volume 4 DVD set.
+Maybe it's a DVD "angle" trick (something nobody ever made any use of) or it's on another disc?Actually, "The New Batman Superman Adventures" intro is included in the BTAS Volume 4 DVD set.
 I remember an option in the menus where they let you play it instead of the older, original sequence.